1. Introduction

 Permission elements define several bounds on styles.
 For example, we want the font size are constraints on the The style bounds are explained below.For notational convenience, we imagine that the computed value of an element

-could be accessed in CSS rules with computed
+could be accessed in CSS rules with computed, just like the

 Then the following sheet expresses the style bounds: